Tuna And Pasta Salad

 It’s a pasta dish but I think of it more as a filling salad.
 Think creamy dressing with a tangy kick, flaky tuna, al dente pasta, and crunchy bursts from fresh veggies.
 It’s a perfect balance of protein, carbs, and veggies, keeping you full and fueled.

 Each serving offers approximately 30g of protein (and under 500 calories), making it great for post-workout or pre, or busy days when you need something hearty and satisfying without blowing the calories.
+For extra fiber, add a cup of canned chickpeas.

 Unlike many creamy pasta salads, this one keeps it light with a mix of light sour cream and light mayo, while still delivering big-time flavor.